altipla-consulting/convex-vue-query/README.md

 A difference from the official React+Tanstack Query library is that the subscription time is tied to the query lifecycle.
 When a query is unmounted, the subscription is cancelled inmediately instead of waiting for the `gcTime` to kick in.
 When the query is mounted again, the subscription is re-established like a normal `fetch`-based query would do.

 This is nicer as it avoids uncontrolled background usage when the query is unmounted racking up unnecessary costs.

+### Refetching

+Do not configure `refetchInterval` or any kind of refetching as this will be handled by Convex.
+Any data updates will be pushed to the client automatically.

 ## Contributing